 Then there is the famous pastéis de nata.
 Make sure you try one (or five).
 Also, try the Pastel de Belém, which, if you didn’t know, is the original pastel de nata.
 In 1837, these little cakes were sold by a monastery and quickly became known under the name “Pastéis de Belém.”
 Unfortunately, the recipe was never shared publicly, and to this day, only a few people know it.
 Those who have learned the recipe have to sign a non-disclosure agreement.
 As a result, no one has ever been able to truly replicate the original Pastéis de Belém.
 Thus they created the next best thing, pastéis de nata.

 Considered to be among the best in Europe, Lisbon is well known for its nightlife.
-Lisbon nightlife is fast making a name for itself as one of the most exciting, innovative scenes in Europe.
+Lisbon nightlife is fast making a name for itself as one of Europe’s most exciting, innovative scenes.
 So, whether you’re looking to sip cocktails while listening to live music or want to dance the night away, there’s something for everyone.

 Before we start, let’s go through some basic tips.
-Much like many of its Southern European neighbors, dinner is always a late affair in Lisbon.
+Like many Southern European neighbors, dinner is always a late affair in Lisbon.
 Late dinners mean later parties.
-If you plan on going out to the bars, make sure to head out after 11 pm.
+If you plan to go to the bars, make sure to head out after 11 pm.
 Bars in Lisbon tend to be free entry and open until 3 or 4 a.m.
 Nightclubs, however, will charge an entry fee and close around 6 a.m.

 Insider’s tip: Lisbon is a hilly city, so make sure to leave the heels and flip-flops at home—you’ll thank us later!